rbtcollins/bitnami-docker/redmine.md

 ## Allow external traffic

 By default, the pod is only accessible by its internal IP within the cluster.
-In order to make the Redmine service accessible from outside you have to open the firewall for port 80.
+In order to make the Redmine service accessible from the Internet we have to open port 80.

 First we need to get the node prefix for the cluster using `kubectl get nodes`: